psrearick/customer-dashboard/docs/architecture/docker-setup.md

 Docker provides several benefits for a learning/reference project:

-1. **Consistency**: Everyone gets the same environment, regardless of their OS
+1. **Consistency:** Everyone gets the same environment, regardless of their OS
-2. **No conflicts**: Isolated from other projects on your machine
+2. **No conflicts:** Isolated from other projects on your machine
-3. **Easy switching**: Test different PHP versions, web servers, etc.
+3. **Easy switching:** Test different PHP versions, web servers, etc.
-4. **Production-like**: Learn deployment patterns that work in real production
+4. **Production-like:** Learn deployment patterns that work in real production
-5. **Clean machine**: No need to install MySQL, Redis, PHP locally
+5. **Clean machine:** No need to install MySQL, Redis, PHP locally

 ## Quick Start